baharpan/cosmo/README.md

-Note: This repository will be updated soon.
 # Recoloring  the  Colored  de  Bruijn  Graph
- A heuristic algorithm to recolor a colored DBG, with orders of magnitude less number of colors, while the original colors are distinguishable.
-Colors can be either samples or reads.
+ A heuristic algorithm to recolor a colored DBG, with orders of magnitude less number of colors.
+In this project colors are the sequencing reads.
  ### Prerequisites

 VARI and its all Prerequisites